WRITING COMEDY AND HOW TO DO IT

 Look at the situation.
 What’s interesting about a mining ship in deep space?

-Not much on the face of it, but the characters and the friction creates humour, add funny dialogue, and it flies.
+Not much on the face of it, but the characters and the friction create humour, add funny dialogue, and it flies.

-For me, the friction adds to the comedy, and it happens over and over in almost every sit-com you will see.
-That’s why it’s always good to have characters that don’t get on or irritate each other to some degree.
-True, one-liners and sight gags add to the mix (the latter in visual comedy) and that, for me, is why I love this particular show.
+For me, the friction adds to the comedy, and it happens over and over in almost every sit-com you see.
+That’s why it’s always good to have characters irritate each other.
+True, one-liners and sight gags add to the mix (the latter in visual comedy) and that, for me, is why I love this show.
 Adding a vain Cat and a neurotic droid to the mix just ups the humour.

 Which brings me to my next point…